tanfengzhou/SUGAR_kaikoura/training/readme.md

 This step creates continous waveforms based on individual earthquake waveforms.
 The number 500 means there are about 500 earhtquakes per hour.
 Each file generate several hours of data in a given date, e.g., 1970-02-01, 1970-02-02, etc. We suggest to store the continuous waveforms in the folders formatted as "somewhere/data1970/02/01clean/".
 Each day has a different earthquake rate.
 Remember these are clean waveforms and we will add noise later.
 The input and output directory should be changed according to your folder structure.

+Step 6 : run "train500noise.py" and others.

+This step will add noise to the continuous waveform.
+In the training stage, we want to add noise in a range.
+So set the lower and upper boundaries and the program will give different hours in that day different noise levels.
+The waveforms are ground velocity in cm/s.
+So, in order to figure out a realistic noise level or level range, you need to see some real seismograms in a few stations, remove instrument response and filter to the ideal frequency band, and do the measurement.
+This does not need to be very accurate, because (a) we are using a range, and (b) we need to try a few different noise level ranges anyways to obtain the optimal trained model.
+We suggest to give the lower boundary much lower than the real noise level and the upper boundary slightly higher than the real one.
+The AI model should learn more clear samples than ambiguous samples.
+A useful way to see whether the noise level makes sense is to do the source scanning on some known earthquakes with real and synthetic data.
+Earthquakes with similar location and similar magnitude should result in similar brightness peaks in the brightness video.